ClintKan/microblog_EC2_deployment/README.md

 2. An AWS t3.micro EC2 for Jenkins was created and the above mentioned repo cloned to the EC2. (_[Jenkins installation file found here](add-link-here)_)  with the following security configurations via port configurations; 22 for SSH, 8080 for Jenkins.
 3. CI/CD Pipeline configuration was then done within the Jenkins file as follows (reference it here to follow along):

-a.
-Build Stage: were all of the commands required to prepare the environment for the application.
+   **a.
+Build Stage:**
-- Port configuration; 8080 for Jenkins
+	- The command 'export FLASK_APP=microblog.py' was to assign the environment variable FLASK_APP to be the 'microblog.py' python file.
+This is to.......
 	- An AWS Secret key was created with a use case selection being "Command Line Interface (CLI)"

 <div align="center">
 	<img width="1345" alt="Pasted Graphic 6" src="https://github.com/user-attachments/assets/8a1cf22e-2037-4cf3-9c09-0621dc18f3c1">